ktrieu/new-website/blog/protected/bootloader/part-1.md

 layout: blogpost.njk
 enableToc: true
 ---
-Some introductory stuff: We’re going to be using Rust, because I like it.
-I’ll leave it at that.
-The other bit of intro we need to cover is what exactly the “boot environment” I mentioned consists of.
+So, what exactly is the “boot environment” I mentioned in the intro?

 ## UEFI